nagayasu-shinya/ccache-win64/README.md

 ccache binary file (executable file) for 64bit Windows.

+NOTE: As of 2020-09-23, the official site has released windows binary.
+If you need more details, refer the [Official site](https://ccache.dev/platform-compiler-language-support.html).

 ## what's ccache ?

 ccache is a compiler cache.
 It speeds up recompilation by caching the result of previous compilations and detecting when the same compilation is being done again.
 Supported languages are C, C++, Objective-C and Objective-C++.